kadena-io/pact-5/docs/builtins/Repl/env-sigs.md

 )
 ```

-The following example illustrates using the `env-sigs` function to grant "any" key the `MINT` capability for the `mint` function in a simplified transaction:
+The following example illustrates using the `env-sigs` function to grant the `MINT` capability for the `mint` function in a simplified transaction:

 ```pact
 (begin-tx "mint")